Ivo-Evans/FAC-application-website/readme.md

 ### Responsivity ###

 For responsivity I opted for two different stylesheets, with different rules.
-I think this was quite a good decision: it's true that it makes my code less DRY, but it also makes it cleaner, because I do not have to deal with conflicts between CSS rules.
+I think this was quite a good decision: it makes my code less DRY, but it also makes it cleaner, because I do not have to deal with conflicts between CSS rules.
 I found I could leave certain rules undefined in one stylesheet or the other, thus giving me more control.

 The mobile stylesheet is styled less, but to similar effect.
 The mobile view features a single, collapsible header, in contrast to the desktop's double, non-collapsible headers.
 These headers are all separate HTML elements, so there are three headers in the html file.
 Had I known about CSS grid when writing the website, I probably would have tried to use it.

 ### Accessibility ###

 Luckily, the aesthetic of my website created a lot of colour-contrast.
 To aid accessibility, I also supplied alt text to images and specified the language.
-Headers within the main element follow on in size from headers in the header element, but headers in the navbars do not.
+Headers within the main element follow on in size from headers in the header element and from each other, but headers in the navbars do not.
 In general, the navbar system is an area of weakness for accessibility: having three navbars is hard on a screen reader.
-Perhaps, in the future, I could use CSS grid here.
+Again, CSS grid might have the answers for future projects.

 ### Semantic HTML ###